Pulmonary Hypertension And Right Side Heart Failure In Your Dog

-Oxygen therapy is helpful when dogs struggle to breath in their final stages of heart failure.
-Some find that bronchodilators like theophylline allow these dogs to breath more freely as well.
+Oxygen therapy is helpful when dogs struggle to breathe in their final stages of heart failure.
+Some find that bronchodilators like theophylline allow these dogs to breathe more freely as well.
 The immune system of dogs with substantial heart disease is weaker than it should be.
 That plus excess fluid that accumulates in their lungs make them prime candidates for pneumonia.
-So antibiotics can have a place in their treatment plan as well.
+So, antibiotics can have a place in their treatment plan as well.

-It is possible for veterinarians and dog owners to keep these fading dogs alive when it might no longer be a humane or kind thing to do.
-My suggestion is to not let anyone, regardless of distinguished degrees or position, talk you into extending your dogs life beyond what you know in your heart is the loving thing to do.
+It is possible for veterinarians and dog owners to keep these fading dogs alive when it might no longer be the humane or a kind thing to do.
+My suggestion is to not let anyone, regardless of distinguished degrees or position, talk you into extending your dog’s life beyond what you know in your heart is the more loving thing to do.

 You are on the Vetspace animal health website

 Visiting the products that you see displayed on this website help pay the cost of keeping these articles on the Internet.